 You can also send us your prayer requests

-Carlos Garcia, III has recently published an amazing e-book of poetry, I Choose You: A Poetic Journey.
+Carlos Garcia, III authored an e-book of poetry, I Choose You: A Poetic Journey.
 He earned a B.A. from Oral Roberts University in Church Ministries and is completing a M.A. in Communication at Regent University.
 Carlos' experience includes serving as Pastor of Casa de Oración, Inc. He has ministered for over 12 years as a lead phone counselor for Christian Broadcast Network, Inc. addressing a plethora of spiritual and emotional needs.
 Carlos and his wife, Liz, have been married over twelve years and they have three children.
 They reside in the Hampton Roads, Virginia.